What we do

 Oxfam is committed to addressing the root causes of poverty in Asia.

-Oxfam’s vision is that women will gain more power over their lives and live free from violence.
-We focus on building women’s leadership and participation in all areas that affect their lives – be it political, economic and social – so that they have a chance to influence the decisions and policies that address their specific needs, as part of decision-making on all poverty-related issues.
+Our vision is that of women gaining more power over their lives and living free from violence.
+In Asia, Oxfam focuses on women empowerment through building women’s leadership and participation in all areas that affect their lives – be it political, economic and social – so that they have equal opportunities and a chance to influence the decisions and policies that address their specific needs, as part of decision-making on all poverty-related issues.